Architecture of Liverpool: Victorian housing in Fulwood Park, Grassendale Park and Cressington Park, Aigburth

-The third and largest of the developments was Cressington Park, developed by the Second Aigburth Land Company formed in 1846, laid out at four houses per acre.
-Henry Summers won a competition to plan the development, this plan was amended by Mr Gray.
+The third and largest of the developments was Cressington Park, developed by the Second Aigburth Land Company formed in 1846, and laid out at four houses per acre.
+Henry Summers won a competition to plan the development, and the plan was amended by Mr Gray.
 There were 172 lots purchased between 1851 and 1870.
-The layout consists of two almost parallel roads, Knowsley Road and Salisbury Road, linked halfway along their lengths by Grosvenor Road, from the centre of Grosvenor a third road Eaton Road runs parallel to the two main roads, the three roads are joined along the Mersey by Cressington Esplanade.
-Just within the development lies Cressington railway station, it is on Salisbury Road, fairly near the entrance lodge.
+The layout consists of two almost parallel roads, Knowsley Road and Salisbury Road, linked halfway along their lengths by Grosvenor Road.
+From the centre of Grosvenor a third road, Eaton Road, runs parallel to the two main roads; the three roads are joined along the Mersey by Cressington Esplanade.
+Just within the development lies Cressington railway station, on Salisbury Road, near the entrance lodge.
 Apart from the Entrance Lodge, none of the houses are listed.